AshwinK97/Operating-Systems/Tutorials/Tutorial 6/Report.md

 Two processes share a common space or memory location where one process produce and store data and another processes can consume it.

 ### Message passing
 This method of communication does not require any kind of shared memory.
-Instead, two processes will establish a communication link and start exchanging messages using send() and recieve primitives.
+Instead, two processes will establish a communication link and start exchanging messages using send() and recieve() primitives.

 ## 3. Explain semaphores, how they work and how they differ from mutex?
-Semaphores
+Semaphores are a mechanism that allow n-number of threads to access a shared resource.
+They provide atomic operations, which are operations that cannot be interrupted, to control the access and modification of data.
+The main difference between semaphores and mutexes are that semaphores are signal based and allow multiple threads to access a critical section while mutexes only allow 1 thread at a time.

+## 4.

 # Application Questions
 All code and output can be found [here](https://github.com/AshwinK97/Operating-Systems/tree/master/Tutorials/Tutorial%206).